CityofToronto/bdit_anomalous_counts/README.md

 **2. What Level of Granularity?:** What granularity provides the right balance between predictive power (given a larger dataset) and limited noise?
 Possible options include 15 minutes, 30 minutes, or 1 hour.

 **3. How Should Days be Grouped?:** What groupings should be used to categorize weekdays together for comparison?
 Should two seperate categories be created for weekdays (e.g. Mon-Wed, Thu-Fri)?
 Should each weekday be treated seperately?
 What about weekends?
 Should this decision be made individually for each intersection or treated as a general rule across all intersections?
 And if the former, can this decision be automated?

+## Implemented Solution

+- discuss two-pronged approach
+- provide links to relevant packages/documentation
+- provide links to relevant notebooks
+- add charts where necessary

+## How to Run

+- move stuff over from other markdown file into here